 If non-invasive examinations like sonography or the triple test show noticeable findings, invasive examinations like amniocentesis and chorionic villus sampling should be considered.
-For this procedure, the fetal or placental cellular material is extracted and chromosomal analysis is performed with it.
-Both methods can diagnose a trisomy 21 with a high degree of certainty; they are, however, known to be associated with an increased risk of miscarriage.
+For this procedure, the fetal or placental cellular material is extracted and chromosomal analysis is performed.
+Both methods can diagnose trisomy 21 with a high degree of certainty.
+They are, however, known to be associated with an increased risk of miscarriage.

 Treatment of Down syndrome

 Organic malformations have to be treated symptomatically.
 For example, hypothyroidism can be treated by substituting thyroxine; congenital heart diseases can be treated surgically in order to considerably increase the quality of life.
 Physiotherapy (as early as possible) can mitigate the extent of muscular hypotension.

-It is, furthermore, essential to encourage the affected children and to treat them with all the care they need.
+It is also essential to encourage the affected children and to treat them with adequate care.
 Hence, they need a loving environment as well as medical and psychosocial care.
-Caring for a child with Down syndrome often presents a special challenge for the parents, so it can be helpful for them to join self-help groups.
-The accessibility of a social-pediatric center is useful, too.
+Caring for a child with Down syndrome is often a special challenge for the parents, so it can be helpful for such parents to join self-help groups.
+The accessibility of a social pediatric center is also useful.

-Medical check-ups are also quite important for patients with trisomy 21.
-It is indispensable to watch out for abnormalities of the gastrointestinal tract and of the heart in newborn babies or later in infants.
+Medical check-ups are important for patients with trisomy 21.
+It is crucial to watch out for abnormalities of the gastrointestinal tract and heart in newborn babies and infants.
 It is also necessary to detect eye diseases like cataract and strabismus as early as possible in order to prevent additional handicaps due to visual impairment.